 Consequences: An Economic Death Spiral?

 One of the frequently pushed ‘pro population growth’ messages is that without population growth, economic doom awaits.
-Yet some of the best performing economies are either already post population growth, or at the stage where their only growing population demographic at this time is the retiree group.
+These is largely a fear of change, with many economic systems currently still tuned for the population explosion.
+Yet some of the best performing economies are either already post population growth, or at the stage where their only growing population demographic at this time, is the retiree group.

 Consequences: The ‘ageing population’ myth?